 The face is cleansed thoroughly, and then the peel solution is applied for three minutes.
 It stings mildly.
 The solution is then washed off.

 Treated skin may be a little pink immediately after treatment.
 A little peeling may occur over the next few days.
 It can be disguised with moisturiser or normal make-up.

 AHA skin care products

-There are many products with varying concentrations of various AHAs in differing bases.
+There are many products with varying concentrations of various alpha hydroxy acids in differing bases.
 For the best results, leave-on preparations should be applied at night, if necessary twice daily.
-They can be alternated with other anti-aging preparations including retinoid creams and vitamin C.
+They can be alternated with other anti-ageing preparations including retinoid creams and vitamin C.

 There are specific preparations for dry, normal and oily skin.
 Those available from medical practitioners are stronger than those at pharmacies and beauty therapists.

-Don't forget the most important skin care tip - Always protect your skin from the sun!
+Don't forget the essential skincare tip — always protect your skin from the sun!